 At the end of this post I've listed a few ideas how kids who LOVE art can take this handprint tracing project to the next level, so be sure to check those out.

-The handprint tracing idea originally came about because I wanted the boys to write thank you notes to their mormor (aka grandmother).
-My 9 year old sat right down, but his brother protested.
-On a whim I offered to trace his hands, an idea he loved.
+Like most good ideas, the handprint tracing idea came out about by accident.
+I asked the boys to write thank you notes to their mormor (aka grandmother).
+My 9-year-old sat right down to the task, but his brother protested.
+On a whim I offered to trace his hands on the paper.

 I was quite delighted, especially when he was so carefully filling in the broken line!

 He started coloring one in with a gold pencil and I started telling him about King Midas and the Golden Touch.
 His response was to choose blue for his next hand to create a "water touch", and red for a "fire touch."
 I love how the art project sparked his imagination!

 All of this lasted about 15 minutes, which is quite a long time in New Kid Art Time!

 I realize this art project may not be revolutionary or amazing, but it might just spark a latent interest in your child's creative mind.
 Plus, once you have done a few hand outlines, you can move on to the full body!